-Marla Eichenbaum was promoted to Vice-President, General Counsel and Secretary of the Company in December of 2005 after serving as the Company's General Counsel and Secretary since August of 1998.
+Douglas Fox was promoted to Senior Vice-President, Engineering and Operations of SJ Corporation in 2008 after serving as its Manager, Engineering and Operations since August 2005.

 Rémi Godin was promoted to Vice-President and Corporate Comptroller of the Company in May 2006 after serving as the Company's Comptroller since 1993.